hbctraining/Training-modules/IntroR_practical_online_resource/Practical_comprehensive.md

 # Introduction to R practice

-## Creating vectors/factors and dataframes
+## Creating vectors/factors and data frames

 1. We are performing RNA-Seq on cancer samples being treated with three different types of treatment (A, B, and P).
 You have 12 samples total, with 4 replicates per treatment.
 Write the R code you would use to construct your metadata table as described below.
      - Create the vectors/factors for each column (Hint: you can type out each vector/factor, or if you want the process go faster try exploring the `rep()` function).